Instant Pot Chipotle BBQ Beef Brisket

 This brisket is so, so good, y’all!
-The Instant Pot is my go-to during the winter for making soups, stews, and other comforting meals like pot roast, but I think that it REALLY shines in the summer when I’m looking to avoid turning on my oven in this Texas heat.
+The Instant Pot is my go-to during the winter for making Creamy enchilada soup, stews, and other comforting meals like Instant Pot French onion pot roast, but I think that it REALLY shines in the summer when I’m looking to avoid turning on my oven in this Texas heat.
 This BBQ brisket is perfect for those days!
 Thanks to this pressure cooker method, you can have tender, flavorful, fall-apart brisket in a fraction of the time vs. having to grill or bake it for hours.
 If you’ve never made a brisket before, have no fear – this recipe is so easy and nearly foolproof, and results in perfectly juicy brisket every time.

-• 1, 3-4 pound trimmed beef brisket – When you go to the store to buy your brisket, you’ll see two types – whole brisket and trimmed brisket.
+• Brisket – when you go to the store to buy your brisket, you’ll see two types – whole brisket and trimmed brisket.
 Brisket is a large cut of beef, so whole briskets are typically about 10-15 pounds, and you’ll notice that they are very fatty.
-What you’ll want to buy is a trimmed or flat cut brisket.
+You’ll want to buy a trimmed or flat cut brisket instead.
 These come in 3-4 pound packages, have much of the fat cap trimmed off, and are best for making sliced brisket.
 If you can’t find a trimmed brisket, go ahead and ask the butcher if they can get you one!
 If they can’t, you can buy a full brisket, trim it yourself, and then freeze what you won’t be using for this recipe.

 Once you’ve rounded up your ingredients, it’s time to get cooking!
 Here’s what you’ll need to do.

-2. Season the meat.
-Next, you’ll season the meat liberally with the dry spice rub, salt, and black pepper.
+Step 3: Season the meat with the dry rub.
 If you’d like, you can do this step the night before, then wrap the brisket pieces in plastic wrap to let them marinate overnight for more flavor.

-3. Sear the brisket.
-While this step is optional, I really encourage it if you have time because the caramelization helps build a lot of flavor!
-For this step, you’ll set your Instant Pot to the saute setting and add about 1 tablespoon of butter or olive oil to the pot.
+Step 4 (optional but recommended): Set your Instant Pot to the saute setting and add the olive oil to the pot.
 Once it is hot, add 2 pieces of brisket at a time and sear for 3-4 minutes on the top and bottom sides, until browned.
 Remove from the pot, then repeat for the remaining pieces of brisket.

-4. Add broth or water.
-Next, you’ll add one cup of broth or water to the pot.
+Step 5: Add the broth to the pot.
 Let it come to a boil, then use a whisk to scrape up the browned bits on the bottom of the pot.
-Turn off the pot, then add the brisket back in.
+Turn off the saute feature on pot.

-5. Seal and cook.
-Next, you’ll seal the pot, then set it to cook for 70 minutes on high pressure.
-Since brisket is a tough cut of beef, this longer cooking time will allow the fat and connective tissue to really break down and become super tender.
-If you have time, we recommend doing a natural pressure release once the 70-minute timer goes off, but if you’re short on time, you can manually release the pressure by turning the pressure release valve.
+Step 6: Add the brisket back to the pot, seal the it, then set it to cook for 70 minutes on high pressure.
+If you have time, let the pressure release naturally once the 70-minute timer goes off.
+If you’re short on time, you can manually release the pressure by turning the pressure release valve.

 I like to serve my brisket sliced and topped with BBQ sauce, with some of my favorite BBQ side dishes like Creamy Green Apple ColeslawBroccoli Crunch Salad, and German Potato Salad.
 Here are a few other ways you can serve it!